 The Royal Tar, named after King William IV, created a sensation in St. John when she made her maiden voyage around the harbor.
 To mark the occasion, her owners served a hot lunch to hundreds of onlookers, and they drank ‘rivers of sherry and oceans of champagne.’

 On June 5, 1836, the steamer broke a speed record by sailing between Eastport, Maine, and St. John in less than five hours.

 In October that year, a circus called Burgess and Dexter's Zoological Institute chartered the Royal Tar.

-The circus included an elephant, two camels, captive beasts and birds, a waxworks exhibit, gaudy show wagons and horses to pull them.
+The circus included an elephant, a tiger, two camels, exotic snakes, birds, a waxworks exhibit, gaudy show wagons and horses to pull them.

 Wreck of the Royal Tar

 On Oct.
 21, 1836, the Royal Tar left Peter’s Wharf in Eastport, heavily overloaded with a crew of 21, 70 passengers, a brass band and the Fuller menagerie.
 The crew removed two lifeboats to make room for the animal cages, leaving only two others.
 The cages made it difficult to move on deck, and the passengers pretty much stayed in their quarters.

 As was the custom, passengers put their valuables – gold and silver coins and expensive jewelry -- into the ship’s safe.

 The steamship ran into heavy weather and put into a safe harbor.
 After three days, the Royal Tar tried to make headway.
 Facing heavy seas and a west wind, the steamer put into Machias Bay and dropped anchor.

 At midnight the wind shifted and Capt.
 Thomas Reed decided to continue the voyage.